apache/inlong-website/docs/data_node/load_node/elasticsearch.md

 The Load Node can operate in upsert mode for exchanging UPDATE/DELETE messages with the external system using the primary key defined on the DDL.

-If no primary key is defined on the DDL, the connector can only operate in append mode for exchanging INSERT only messages with external system.
+If no primary key is defined on the DDL, the Load Node can only operate in append mode for exchanging INSERT only messages with external system.

 ## Supported Version